MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap5-DriverConstraint.md

-﻿---
+---
-Description: Specifies the details of a driver paired with a UWP app.
+description: Specifies the details of a driver paired with a UWP app.
 title: uap5:DriverConstraint